 And that's the crazy part.

-Yeah, so let's bolt this back on, and it'll make more sense as to why I think the whole text messages involving Senator Warner are so important.
+Yeah, so let's bolt this back on and it'll make more sense as to why I think the whole text messages involving Senator Warner are so important.

 So Charles McGonagall was the head of the counterintelligence program at the largest FBI field office in the world.

-So he was literally the number one counter-intel guy outside of Washington, D.C. headquarters for the FBI.
+So he was literally the number one counter intel guy outside of Washington, D.C. headquarters for the FBI.

 That's a pretty senior post, Jan.

-I mean, this guy, it's been publicly reported, had worked on the East Africa uh embassy bombings, had worked on world trade, had worked on other terror, massive, massive national security cases, had worked on a lot of matters inside and outside of Russia related to Russian activities.
+I mean, this guy, it's been publicly reported, had worked on the East Africa embassy bombings, had worked on world trade, had worked on other massive, massive national security cases, had worked on a lot of matters inside and outside of Russia related to Russian activities.

-And so, why is this guy important?
+And so why is this guy important?

 They have now charged Charles McGonagall with a felony.

-I think at least one count, if not two counts, a conspiracy, a money laundering count, and another substantive count I can't recall, but we can put the indictment up, which has finally been unsealed for our audience.
+I think at least one count, if not two counts, a conspiracy, a money laundering count, and another substantive count, I can't recall, but we can put the indictment up, which has finally been unsealed for our audience.

 So these aren't coincidences, Jan, and the timing of the release of this indictment.

-Say you don't want someone to flee the jurisdiction, say you have a conspiracy case you're building, there's other co-defendants, because once you make an indictment public, everybody finds out about it.
+Because once you make an indictment public, everybody finds out about it.

 So, you know, when I used to run these types of large terrorism prosecutions, we would sometimes seal them.